IntersectMBO/plutus/notes/fomega/evaluation/CEK-variations-stats.md

 saturated builtins).

 ### Comments

 With the old builtin application method, saturated builtins were clearly faster than unsaturated ones: however the argument-counting technique seems to solve this problem and make unsaturated builtins at least as efficient as saturated ones, so there doesn't seem to be any compelling reason to adopt saturated ones.

+Conclusion: it seems reasonable to abandon saturated builtins and proceed with the alternative CEK machine.
+Let's keep an eye on the performance of the machine though.
+It would be helpful a large and varied set of benchmarks designed specifically for evaluating the performance of the machine so that we can check how changes to the machine affect its performance.